JianLoong/word-cloud-generator/README.md

 - easy to use for a person with no programming knowledge
 - providing simple data transformation and cleaning based on known ways

-# Screenshot Of the Project
+# Screenshot of the Project

 ![image](https://user-images.githubusercontent.com/76434100/198847325-07702c0d-9fe9-45fa-8072-ab765f796b59.png)